Need to Register your business?

 Start Here!

-If your business operates as a sole proprietorship or a general partnership, you should file an “Assumed Name Certificate”, also known as a DBA (stands for “doing business as”), for each name the business uses in commerce.
+If your business will operate as a sole proprietorship or a general partnership, you should file an “Assumed Name Certificate”, also known as a DBA (stands for “doing business as”), for each name the business uses in commerce.
 The form is filed with the county clerk in each county where a business premise is maintained.
 If no business premise is maintained, it should be filed in each county where business will be conducted.

 Please Note – Neither the filing of an Assumed Name Certificate nor the reservation or registration of a company name imparts any real protection to the party filing the certificate.
 It is merely a formal process that informs the general public of the registered agent for a business and where official contact with the business can be made.
 In case of a name dispute, it can be used as legal evidence in litigation.

-Basic steps for filing a DBA
+Basic steps for Starting a Business in Texas

 Changes to filing processes due to COVID19: